-Newman's promissory estoppel claim also fails because his allegations are legally insufficient to invoke this equitable doctrine.
-To establish promissory estoppel under Pennsylvania law, a plaintiff must show that: (1) the defendant made a promise that they should have reasonably expected to induce action or forbearance on the part of the plaintiff; (2) the plaintiff actually took action or refrained from taking action in reliance on the promise; and (3) injustice can only be avoided by enforcing the promise.
-Haverford Sch.
-Dist., 567 F. App'x at 137 (citing Crouse, 745 A.2d at 610).
+Even if the parties did not have a contract, this claim would fail on the merits.
+To establish promissory estoppel under Pennsylvania law, a plaintiff must show that: "(1) the promisor makes a promise that he reasonably expects to induce action or forbearance by the promisee, (2) the promise does induce action or forbearance by the promisee, (3) and injustice can only be avoided by enforcing the promise."
+Id.